 We also neuter as many of our animals as possible, new owners of any un-neutered animals are bound by agreement to carry out this vital task at the earliest opportunity.

 Every eligible dog, cat or rabbit leaves our Rescue Centre with 4 weeks free insurance from a leading company, new owners are then given the opportunity to extend such cover by subscribing to the scheme.

 Our staff are always available to advise on training or behavioural issues, and are there to assist if needed.

 We operate a non-destruction policy

 - Dogs: £130

 - Rabbits/Guinea Pigs: £15

-We take in animals, mainly dogs, cats and rabbits and our Centre is constantly filled from two main sources: local ‘handed-in’ pets and Welsh ‘Pound dogs’ saved from their death row sentence.
+We take in animals, mainly dogs, cats and rabbits and our Centres are constantly filled from two main sources: local ‘handed-in’ pets and Welsh ‘Pound dogs’ saved from their death row sentence.
 For many it truly is their Last Chance.

 Our veterinary surgeon checks, worms and inoculates all animals, and implements our rigorous neutering policy, as we strongly believe this makes a happier pet and is the most important step in reducing the escalating problem of pet overpopulation.
 We also indenti-chip all our dogs and cats.

 We have a non-destruction policy, except on humane grounds, and carry out individual home checks before any animal is placed in a new home, along with follow up visits to ensure the animal has settled.